Exact simulation of the GHZ distribution: Variations on the theme

-\textbf{The parallel model:} Let us use Algorithm~\ref{algo-parallel} to replace step~\ref{line:costly} in Algorithm~\ref{algo-final}.
-This allows the leader to obtain his required \mbox{$(k+2)$}-approximations of $\mathrm{a}_{1}(X)$ and $\mathrm{a}_{2}(X)$ with no need for him to learn all the $(k+3+\lceil \, \log_2 n \rceil)$-approximations of $c_j$ and $s_j$ from each party~$j \ge 2$.
-We~have seen that \mbox{$O(k \log n + \log^2\!n$)} parallel time is expected to suffice to this task.
-Unfortunately, this improvement is incompatible with the idea of transmitting only one more bit of information for each $c_j$ and $s_j$ when $k$ is increased by~$1$, which was crucial in the efficiency of the basic version of Algorithm~\ref{algo-final} studied in Section~\ref{final-protocol}.
-The problem stems from the fact that the $k$-truncation of the product of the $k$-truncations of $x$ and $y$ can be entirely different from the (\mbox{$k+1$})-truncation of the product of the (\mbox{$k+1$})-truncations of the same numbers.
+Now, let us use Algorithm~\ref{algo-parallel} to replace lines~\ref{line:costly} and~\ref{line:costly-bis} in Algorithm~\ref{algo-final}.
+This allows the leader to obtain his required \mbox{$(k+2)$-bit} approximations of $\mathrm{a}_1(B)$ and $\mathrm{a}_2(B)$ with no need for him to learn all the \mbox{$(k+2+\lceil \, \log_2 n \rceil)$-bit} truncations of $c_j$ and $s_j$ from each party~$j \ge 2$.
+We~have just seen that \mbox{$O(k \log n + \log^2\!n$)} parallel time suffices for this task.
+Unfortunately, this improvement is incompatible with the idea of transmitting only one more bit of information for each $c_j$ and $s_j$ when $k$ is increased by~$1$, which was crucial in the efficiency of the sequential version of Algorithm~\ref{algo-final} studied in Section~\ref{final-protocol}.
+The problem stems from the fact that the \mbox{$\ell$-bit} truncation of the product of the \mbox{$\ell$-bit} truncations of $x$ and $y$ can be entirely different from the \mbox{$(\ell+1)$-bit} truncation of the product of the \mbox{$(\ell+1)$-bit} truncations of the same numbers.
 This is illustrated with \mbox{$x=0.1111\ldots$} and \mbox{$y=0.1001\ldots$} (in~binary, of course).
-If~we take \mbox{$k=3$}, the truncations of $x$ and $y$ are $0.111$ and $0.100$, respectively, whose product is $0.011100$.
-In~contrast, with \mbox{$k=4$}, the truncations of $x$ and $y$ are $0.1111$ and $0.1001$, respectively, whose product is $0.10000111$.
-We~see that the $3$-truncation of the product of the $3$-truncations is $0.011$, whereas the $4$-truncation of the product of the $4$-truncations is $0.1000$, which are different on each bit of the fractional part.
+If~we take \mbox{$\ell=3$}, the truncations of $x$ and $y$ are $0.111$ and $0.100$, respectively, whose product is $0.011100$.
+In~contrast, with \mbox{$\ell=4$}, the truncations of $x$ and $y$ are $0.1111$ and $0.1001$, respectively, whose product is $0.10000111$.
+We~see that the \mbox{$3$-bit} truncation of the product of the \mbox{$3$-bit} truncations is $0.011$, whereas the \mbox{$4$-bit} truncation of the product of the \mbox{$4$-bit} truncations is $0.1000$, which are different on each and every bit of the fractional part!
 This demonstrates the fact that the bits going up the binomial tree in Algorithm~\ref{algo-parallel} can change drastically from one run to the next even if a single bit of precision is added to all nodes at the bottom level, and therefore that we have to start afresh for each new value of~$k$.
-As~a consequence, the use Algorithm~\ref{algo-parallel} to replace step~\ref{line:costly} in Algorithm~\ref{algo-final} results in an ``improvement'' in which we expect to have to transmit $\Omega(n^3)$ bits, taking $\Omega(n^2 \log n)$ parallel time to do~so\,!
+As~a consequence, the use of Algorithm~\ref{algo-parallel} to replace lines~\ref{line:costly} and~\ref{line:costly-bis} in Algorithm~\ref{algo-final} results in an ``improvement'' in which we expect to have to transmit $\Omega(n^3)$ bits, taking $\Omega(n^2 \log n)$ parallel time to do~so!